NehemiaRevel/Web_webSlicing/README.md

-This is a web project where i help my friends creating his web, and by this project i learn and review html and css from the beginning again also improving my fundamentals on web development
+This is a web project where i help my friends creating his web, and by this project i learn and review html and css from the beginning again and also improving my fundamentals on web development